I-131 Advance Parole: Travel While Your Green Card Is Pending

 Can I travel while my I-485 is pending?

-Yes, if you have a valid Advance Parole document or combo card.
-Traveling without AP while I-485 is pending is considered abandonment for most visa categories except H-1B and L-1.
+Yes, provided you have a valid physical Advance Parole document or combo card.
+Traveling outside the U.S. without it while your Form I-485 is pending will result in the immediate abandonment of your green card application, requiring you to refile all documents and pay new fees.

 We are immigration applicants and technologists who built CaseStatusAPI to help others navigate the USCIS process with transparency.
 Our guides are informed by firsthand experience, community feedback, and deep analysis of USCIS internal API data.